André Hazes breaks the media silence and announces his return

 Finally, the singer has a big message for his fans.
 He announces his return.
 “And where else could it be but at Holland Zingt Hazes 2023.
 I can’t wait to be able to sing again for the most loyal audience ever.”

 Although André took a media break after a turbulent period during which he had relationships with Monique Westenberg, Bridget Maasland, Sarah van Soelen and a certain Anne Rose, the singer was never completely out of sight. audience.
-Monique says he’s proud of Andre now that he’s shared his statement.
+Monique says she is proud of Andrénow that he shared his statement.

 He goes on vacation twice with Monique, with whom he has a son André.
 The two tried to find out the shape of their relationship.
 In the video below, you can see intimate vacation footage from their time in the United States.